asifm/datalab-website/content/guides/using-sql.md

 ## Ordering Data
 To order results, use the `ORDER BY` clause followed by `ASC` for ascending or `DESC` for descending order.
-The default order is `DESC`
+The default order is `DESC`.

 ```SQL
 -- Pattern: